Lichborne/Qimaera/README.md

 ### **`QuantumOp.idr`**

-Defines the `Qubit` type, the `QuantumOp` interface for quantum operations and provides an implementation of this interface for simulations.
+Defines the `Qubit` type, the `QuantumOp` and `UnitaryOp` interfaces for quantum operations and building unitaries and provides part of an implementation with linear algebraic simulation for both.
+This file is long due to access control requirements on Qubits.

 The Qubit type is used to identify individual qubits.
 This type does not carry any quantum state information.

 The QuantumOp interface is an abstraction used to represent quantum operations.
 It introduces a few operations on qubits:

  * `newQubits`    : Adds p new qubits to a quantum state.
+ * `applyUST`: Lift a UStateT up from UnitaryOp and apply it according to the qubits passed down to it in QuantumOp
- * `applyUnitary` : Apply a unitary circuit to a selection of qubits.
+ * `applyUnitaryDirectly` : Apply a unitary circuit to a selection of qubits.
 The parameters are the linear vector of qubit identifiers for the set of qubits and the unitary operator.
  * `measure`      : Measure a set of qubits.
- * `run`          : Execute a sequence of quantum operations.
+ * `runQ`          : Execute a sequence of quantum operations.

+The UnitaryOp interface uses information about available qubits provided to it by QuantumOp (or UnitaryRun, see below) to construct unitaries correctly but avoiding proof obligations.
+It can be used abstractly or utilizing the Unitary datatype (see QFT.idr for examples, for instance).
+Its functions are described in detail in the file.

+Further, the `UnitaryRun` interface, which can be used to obtain an instance of the Unitary datatype out of UnitaryOp by simply supplying Qubits to it is also found in this file.
+Its use is straighforward based on QuantumOp and accompanying examples.

-We also provide a concrete implementation of this interface, called SimulatedOp, which provides linear-algebraic simulation of all the required quantum operations.
+We also provide a concrete implementation of these interfaces.
+In this file, SimulatedOp provides linear-algebraic simulation of all the required quantum operations for QuantumOp.
+Simulated Op's implementation of UnitaryOp is found in `SimulatedOp.idr`

 ### **`Examples.idr`**